 - How can they set up the financial management of services in a transparent and democratic way?

 - How can partnerships with NGOs and the private sector help local governments to better deal with challenges?

 The Sustainable Development Goals will provide an important starting point for discussion and knowledge sharing.
 The course will address Goal 5 (Gender); Goal 6 (Clean water and sanitation); Goal 8 (Decent work and economic growth); Goal 10 (Reduced inequalities); and Goal 16 (Peace, justice and strong institutions).
 The course will also equip you with a number of practical and analytical tools and impart new ideas to help you conceive and implement policies towards better local service delivery.
-The course will take place in The Hague from 1 to 12 March 2021.

 - Increase their insight into the basic conditions for inclusive local service delivery;